Shikha-code36/NETFLIX-Clone/README.md

 ## Instructions

-* You need to paste your own firebase configuration you will that in **src/firebase/firebaseConfig.js**
+* You need to paste your own firebase configuration, you will find that in **src/firebase/firebaseConfig.js**

 * You need to paste your owm tmDB api key in **src/axios.js**